Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-redshift.md

-# Connecting to Redshift
+# Redshift

+## Preparing your Warehouse for Eppo

+Before you connect Eppo to your data warehouse, it is recommended that you create a User for Eppo.
+This User  should then be used to connect Eppo to your warehouse.
+Additionally, this User will need to be granted read access to tables from which you'd like Eppo to query SQL definitions from.

-## 1. Allowlist Eppo IP Address
+### 1. Add Eppo IP Address to Allowlist

 For Eppo to connect to your Redshift database, you’ll need to allow our inbound IP addresses ( `35.226.89.62`, `34.133.196.109` ) in your Cluster’s Security Group settings: